-You probably have things you want to do with your money down the road: buy a house, save for retirement, fund college for your kids, maybe even go on a trip or do a remodel.
-Are you wondering if investing can help you achieve those goals or where to start?
+You probably have things you want to do with your money down the road: buy a house, save for retirement, fund college for your kids, maybe even go on a big trip or do a major remodel.
+And you may be wondering if investing can help you achieve those goals.

 Before deciding on your investments, ask yourself what your financial goals are.
 Then try to build a portfolio that achieves those goals, balancing risk with return and maintaining a diverse mix of assets.